-I am Robert H. Farley, Jr. and I have been practicing law for approximately 40 years.
+I am Robert H. Farley, Jr. and I have been practicing law for over 40 years.
 I have argued cases before the Illinois Supreme Court, the United States Federal District Court, the United States Court of Appeals and 2 clients have prevailed before the United States Supreme Court.
 I am an attorney who represents children and adults with disabilities 24/7.
-I am also the proud father of Ryan (age 37), a severely developmentally disabled person who functions at a mental age of approximately $1\frac{1}{2}$ to $2\frac{1}{2}$ years
+I am also the proud father of Ryan (age 39), a severely developmentally disabled person who functions at a mental age of approximately 11⁄2 to 21⁄2 years